-- Safety violations such as parking on a yellow curb, yellow line, sidewalks, crosswalks, blocking a fire hydrant, double parking, parking on the grass, parking in a Tow Away Zone or parking in any manner that creates a safety hazard is prohibited at all times.
+- Safety violations, including but not limited to; parking on a curb, yellow line, sidewalks, crosswalks, blocking a fire hydrant, double parking, parking on the grass, parking in a Tow Away Zone or parking in any manner that creates a safety hazard is prohibited at all times.

 - Accessible (handicap) parking regulations are enforced at all times.

-- Faculty-In-Residence (FIR) parking is enforced at all times.
-FIR designated signage is posted for all FIR spaces.
+- Area Coordinator parking spaces are enforced at all times.
+Designated signage is posted for these spaces.